loopasam/pixelpotluck/content/articles/hummus.md

 servings: A large bowl, enough for 4 people
 planning: "No"
 tags:
 - 🥣 dip
-  - 🐪 Middle East
+- 🌊 Mediterranean
 - 🌱 vegetarian
 date: 2024-01-08
 ingredients:
   - 1 can chickpeas (400 g), rinsed and drained 🥫